SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Remasch.md

 reason: 0
 intuition: 0
 presence: 2
-traits:
-  - name: Lethe
-    effects:
-      - effect: While the remasch is winded, they gain an edge on strikes, and any strike made against them gains an edge.
+features:
-  - name: Soulsight
+  - type: feature
-    effects:
-      - effect: Any creature within 2 squares of the remasch can't be hidden from them.
-abilities:
+    feature_type: ability
-  - name: Abyssal Strike
+    name: Abyssal Strike
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 5 damage; the remasch can teleport up to 2 squares
+        tier1: 5 damage; the remasch can teleport up to 2 squares
-        t2: 6 damage; the remasch can teleport up to 3 squares
+        tier2: 6 damage; the remasch can teleport up to 3 squares
-        t3: 8 damage; the remasch can teleport up to 5 squares
+        tier3: 8 damage; the remasch can teleport up to 5 squares
+      - cost: 5 Malice
-      - effect: The remasch takes an adjacent creature with them when they teleport.
+        effect: The remasch takes an adjacent creature with them when they teleport.
 The creature appears in an unoccupied space adjacent to the remasch's destination.
-        cost: 5 Malice
+  - type: feature
+    feature_type: ability
-  - name: Grasping Shadow
+    name: Grasping Shadow
     icon: 👤
     cost: 3 Malice
     keywords:
       - Magic
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: The remasch can teleport up to 2 squares and uses Abyssal Strike.
+        effect: The remasch can teleport up to 2 squares and uses Abyssal Strike.
+  - type: feature
+    feature_type: trait
+    name: Lethe
+    icon: ⭐️
+    effects:
+      - effect: While the remasch is winded, they gain an edge on strikes, and any strike made against them gains an edge.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Soulsight
+    icon: ⭐️
+    effects:
+      - effect: Any creature within 2 squares of the remasch can't be hidden from them.
 ~~~